Kaniva: Education

 Kaniva has one school, Kaniva College, which teaches prep to Year 12 and had an enrolment of around 230 students as of 2012.
 Students come from the Kaniva township and as far away as Telopea Downs and Yanac.
 The first school opened in Kaniva in 1883, with a high school opening in 1963.
 The primary and secondary schools amalgamated in 2002 forming Kaniva College.
 2013 marked the 50th anniversary of Kaniva High School (currently known as Kaniva College) and a celebration was held in mid-September.

 Toxic waste facility

 In 2018, an illegal toxic waste dump was revealed, 15km south of Kaniva.
-A trial of one individual about the matter is due to start in 2023.
+A trial of one individual about the matter started in 2023.